carloskruger/my-portfolio/index.md

 ## Welcome to my Portfolio

 My name is Carlos Kruger.
+[This is a link to my GitHub repository] (https://github.com/carloskruger)

 ## Skills